Crouchie off the mark

 Igor returns home

 2007 - Igor Bišćan re-signed for Dinamo Zagreb, having been released by Panathinaikos.
-He is now club captain, and has netted seven times in 81 games as they dominated Croatian football.
+He became club captain, netting eight times in 104 games as they dominated Croatian football, retiring in April 2012.

 Jari at last